yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/docs/pre-stats/TopicCapstoneProject.md

 ### Requirements

 - All students should have an independent Github Repo for Capstone Project.
+You are welcomed to copy/fork mine and develop from there.
+You do not have to start fresh.
+However, you must have README file in each folder.
 - All students should have Github Repo set up following the structure of this course repo.
 This means everyone should have folders specifically dedicated to *docs*, *pics*, *scripts*, and so on.
 Each folder must have a *README* file explaining in a few sentences what the folder is about.
+The capstone project must have one of the following output: (i) a notebook, (ii) a PDF, (iii) a graph, (iv) a table for presentation purpose.
+For example, in stock data, I have shown you a plot (the bullet curve).
+In visualization of *Pi*, I have shown you an animation.
+In deep learning script (we haven't discussed in depth yet), I have shown you a confusion table.
 - All students must present using one or a combination of the following materials: Github repo, slides, or papers.

 ### Bonus